-The Federal Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the IRC.
+- The Federal Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the IRC.
 In general, California R&TC does not conform to the changes.
 California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.
-The

-- The repeal of the corporate Alternative Minimum Tax (AMT).
+The following is a non-exhaustive list of the TCJA changes: - The repeal of the corporate Alternative Minimum Tax (AMT).

-- The modifications to the NOL provisions.

-- The modifications to the AMT credit.
+- The modifications to the NOL provisions. - The modifications to the AMT credit.